Stock vs. Broth

 Why bones matter: the science of gelatin

 Bones and connective tissue are packed with collagen, a structural protein.
 During long, slow simmering, collagen molecules unwind and dissolve into the liquid as gelatin.
-This gelatin gives stock four properties broth cannot match:
+This gelatin gives stock four properties broth can't match:

 - Sauce-thickening power — reduced stock naturally thickens without flour or cornstarch